 2.2.7.
 Profile soil moisture (PSM)

 In most GRACE-derived GWSA studies, the depth of soil moisture profile is set fixed, say 200 cm and 289 cm in Noah model driven by GLDAS and CHTESSEL model driven by ERA5, respectively.
-In this study, PSM simulated by CLSM was utilized.
-Inspired by Famiglietti and Wood (1994), Koster et al. (2000) and Ducharne et al. (2000) proposed CLSM in 2000 by coupling a classic hydrological model, TOPMODEL (Beven and Kirkby, 1979), with the parameterization of surface energy and water fluxes from Mosaic LSM.
-Based on the concepts of TOPMODEL, the distribution of water table depth can be inferred from that of topographic index.
-Subsequently, the distribution of water table depth is applied to derive catchment deficit (CD), which is defined as the water amount required to saturate the entire catchment under the assumption that vertical moisture profile in the unsaturated zone arises from hydrostatic equilibrium.
-In addition, two variables that take into account non-equilibrium conditions are defined in CLSM, namely surface excess (SE) and root zone excess (RE).
-SE and RE quantify the deviations of surface soil moisture and root zone soil moisture, respectively, from the value implied by the equilibrium profile.
-Richards equation is used to solve the vertical water fluxes between CD, SE, and RE, which contribute to bringing the vertical moisture profile closer to the equilibrium profile (Gascoin et al., 2009).
-(2009)Despite the significant value of CLSM-simulated PSM, uncertainties inherent to single-source simulation may inevitably compromise the accuracy of GWSA estimation.
+In this study, PSM simulated by GLDAS CLSM was utilized.
+CLSM relies on the concepts of TOPMODEL to generate soil moisture patterns, and the principles were detailed in Text S4 and Gascoin et al. (2009).
+Despite the significant value of CLSM-simulated PSM, uncertainties inherent to single-source simulation may inevitably compromise the accuracy of GWSA estimation.
 Thus, machine learning was applied in this study to improve CLSM-simulated PSM, as will be detailed in Sect.
 3.2.

 2.3.
 Predictor variables for PSM

-Root zone soil moisture (RZSM), meteorological variables, and vegetation index were selected as predictor variables for PSM.
+Root zone soil moisture (RZSM), meteorological variables (air temperature and precipitation), and normalized difference vegetation index (NDVI) were selected as predictor variables for PSM.
 As a function of vegetation type, root zone depth is characterized by spatial heterogeneity and is inherently challenging to quantify globally.
 In this study, soil water content within the uppermost 100 cm soil layer was defined as RZSM as suggested by Xu et al. (2021) and Heyvaert et al. (2023).
 RZSM simulations from five reanalysis products were collected, including: (1) GLDAS Noah; (2) GLDAS CLSM; (3) FLDAS Noah; (4) MERRA-2; (5) ERA5-Land.
-Data processing of RZSM is detailed in Text S4.
-With regard to meteorological variables, air temperature and precipitation from one of the most widely used climate dataset, CRU TS (Climatic Research Unit gridded Time Series) v4.08 (Harris et al., 2020), was adopted.
-Besides, the normalized difference vegetation index (NDVI) provided by Global Inventory Monitoring and Modeling System (GIMMS) (Pinzon and Tucker, 2014) was also used for prediction of PSM.
+Data processing of RZSM is detailed in Text S5.
+With regard to meteorological variables, air temperature and precipitation data were obtained from one of the most widely used climate dataset, CRU TS (Climatic Research Unit gridded Time Series) v4.08 (Harris et al., 2020).
+Besides, NDVI data was provided by Global Inventory Monitoring and Modeling System (GIMMS) (Pinzon and Tucker, 2014).

 2.4.
 In situ-observed and model-simulated groundwater data